-The National Council of the Churches of Christ in the USA and our partners gathered in Washington, D.C. for a historic event to launch its Truth and Racial Justice Initiative.
+The National Council of the Churches of Christ in the USA and our partners gathered in Washington, D.C. in 2018 for an historic event to launch its Truth and Racial Justice Initiative.
 As we mark 50 years since the assassination of Rev. Dr. Martin Luther King Jr. on April 4, 1968, we will commit to do our part to eradicate the entrenched racism that grips the United States and paralyzes our ability to see every human being as equal.

 We challenge ourselves and our communities to join in truth-telling, leading to actions that right the wrongs, and, with God’s grace, bring healing and wholeness to all people, and unity to the nation.

-• AWAKEN ourselves to the truth that racism is ever-present, deeply rooted in American culture, and profoundly damaging to our communities.
+- AWAKEN ourselves to the truth that racism is ever-present, deeply rooted in American culture, and profoundly damaging to our communities.

-• CONFRONT racism, speak truth to ourselves, our communities and institutions, and stand against injustice.
+- CONFRONT racism, speak truth to ourselves, our communities and institutions, and stand against injustice.

-• TRANSFORM the hearts, minds, and behaviors of people and structures that shape society.
+- TRANSFORM the hearts, minds, and behaviors of people and structures that shape society.

 Vision and Objectives of A.C.T.
 Now